FelixOnline/v2/content/articles/2016-1-29-business-school-dean-sticks-up-for-bitcoin.md

 subtitle: >
   The dean spoke out on the economic fad dividing the internet in City A.M.
 date: "2016-01-29 08:50:25 +0000"

 # Attributes from Felix Online V1
 id: "5838"
 old_path: /news/5838/business-school-dean-sticks-up-for-bitcoin
 aliases:
  - /news/5838/business-school-dean-sticks-up-for-bitcoin
+imported: true
+comments:
+ - Students must and will learn about it anyway  Im sure some use httpbitdoCoinbase and httpbitdosellonline to pay for Bschool alreadywklP5u httpwwwLnAJ7K8QSpkiStk3sLL0hQP6MO2wQ8gOcom

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:

+# Homepage control params
 headline: true
 featured: true